 Jeremy Grantham is a British investor and philanthropist who considers this phenomenon of sperm and birth decline and deferred childbirth the” greatest threat to the human race”.
 He focused on this in an excellent paper in 2020 in the publication GMO.com. entitled “Chemical Toxicity and the Baby Bust.”
 He posts graphs from the WHO and the US National center for Health Statistics also showing large jumps in auto immune diseases such as Type 1 DM, MS, Asthma, Celiac disease and autism.
 I commend readers to read his excellent paper.
 Jeremy was influenced by a well known book”Empty Planet: The shock of global Population Decline” published in 2019.
 I am not persuaded that this is due solely to chemical toxicity .
 There are other drivers of acute and chronic disease.
 The list is not short.

 Let me end this blog.
 There are more chemical culprits every bit as terrifying as Bisphenol and phthalates.
-We will visit them in the next blog.
+Let us look at the "Forever Chemicals", the PFAS.

 No comments: